146th Infantry Regiment (United States): World War I

 The National Defense Act of 1916 reorganized the US Military, and in time for World War I, the 8th Ohio was reorganized into the 146th Infantry Regiment, and was assigned to the 37th Infantry Division, the "Buckeye" division, at Camp Sheridan, Alabama in August 1917.
 The regiment trained together and expanded its size before arriving in France on 22 June 1918.
 The 146th was assigned to the 73rd Infantry Brigade alongside the 145th Infantry Regiment and trained under French Army tutelage in the Bourmont sector.
 On 4 August, the 146th went into the frontline in the Baccarat sector and continued to train under the French VI Corps.
 On 16 September, it was transported to Robert-Espagne where it remained for 4 days.
 The Ohioans were then sent to Récicourt, and then to Avocourt where they joined the V Corps' advance during the Meuse-Argonne Offensive.
 After continuous fighting, the regiment was relieved on 1 October 1918 when they had reached Cierges.
 After resting behind the lines, the 146th was sent to Hooglede, Belgium in the Lys sector, arriving on the frontline on 22 October.
 Attached to the French XXX Corps, the regiment advanced on the Scheldt River until they were relieved on 5 November, and enjoyed some rest at Tielt before moving back into the fray on 8 November.
 Attached to the French XXXIV Corps, the 146th advanced on, and forced a crossing of the Scheldt River on the night of 10–11 November.
 The Ohioans resumed the advance on the morning of 11 November, but were halted at 1100 due to the Armistice of 11 November 1918.
 When the 146th Infantry Regiment returned home to Ohio in 1919, it was formally deactivated.

-The elements formerly part of the 8th Ohio were consolidated with those of the 5th Ohio in the Ohio National Guard to form the 3rd Ohio Infantry between 1919 and 1920, whose headquarters was Federally recognized at Cleveland on 1 July 1920.
-A year later, it became 145th Infantry of the 37th Division.
+The elements formerly part of the 8th Ohio were consolidated with those of the 5th Ohio in the Ohio National Guard to form the 3rd Ohio Infantry between 1919 and 1920, whose headquarters was federally recognized at Cleveland on 1 July 1920.
+A year later, per the Per the National Defense Act of 1920, the regiment became the 145th Infantry of the 37th Division.